Soybean Life Cycle Sequencing

 - As a class, read the book aloud.
 If there are enough copies for every student, rotate through the classroom to allow students to read.
 Pause while reading to point out explanatory photos or answer questions.

 - After finishing the book, ask students for the main idea of the book.
 What were some things they noticed or learned in the book?
 If specific pages are referenced, have students look back to find those topics.

-- Next, write the eight specified growth and development stages (seed, germination, seedling, growing plant, flowering, small pod, large pod, mature pod) on the board.
+- Next, write the seven growth and development stages (seed, germination, seedling, growing plant, flowering, green pod, large mature pod) on the board.
 Walk through each stage with the class, having them describe what happens during each stage.
 Ask questions like, “What would a farmer do during this time?” or, “What might the plant need during this time?”
-Allow them to use the book as reference.
+Refer back to the book if needed.